TSDPRASAD88/E-commerce-follow-along/README.md

    - Displayed all address in address selection page.
    - Displayed total price in the cart.
    - Added place order button at the bottom.

+   # Milestone 25 Worked on order backend and email service
+   - Created endpoint for order.
+   - Implemented mail service from nodemailer.
+   - Handled address for the delivery.